edgelevel/gitops-k8s/README.md

 ---

-:construction::construction::construction::construction::construction::construction::construction::construction::construction::construction:
-:warning: **Heavy Work in Progress** :warning:
-:construction::construction::construction::construction::construction::construction::construction::construction::construction::construction:

 ## Introduction

 ### TL;DR

 * Kubernetes is a declarative system
 * Git can be used to describe infrastructure and applications
+* Git repository is the source of truth and represents a cluster
 * GitOps is a way to do Continuous Delivery and operate Kubernetes via Git pull requests
 * GitOps empowers developers to do operations
 * CI pipelines should only run builds, tests and publish images
 * In a pull-based approach, an operator deploys new images from inside of the cluster
-* You can only observe the actual state of the cluster and react when it diverge from the desiderd one
+* You can only observe the actual state of the cluster and react when it diverges from the desired state

 ### Imperative vs Declarative